Parallelisation#

 Future developments: load-balancing#

 The current implementation of MPI parallelisation in Parcels is still fairly rudimentary.
-In particular, we will continue to develop the load-balancing of the ParticleSet
+In particular, we will continue to develop the load-balancing of the ParticleSet.

-that are close together are ideally on the same MPI processor.
-Practically, it means that we need to take care how Particles
+With load-balancing we mean that Particles that are close together are ideally on the same MPI processor.
+Practically, it means that we need to take care how Particles are spread over chunks and processors.
+See for example the two figures below:

-Example of load-balancing for Particles.
+image1 Example of load-balancing for Particles.
 The domain is chunked along the thick lines, and the orange and blue particles are on separate MPI processors.
 Before load-balancing (left panel), two chuncks in the centre of the domain have both orange and blue particles.
 After the load-balancing (right panel), the Particles are redistributed over the processors so that the number of chunks and particles per processor is optimised.

-will disperse over time, we need to do this load-balancing ‘on the fly’.
+The difficulty is that since we don’t know how the ParticleSet will disperse over time, we need to do this load-balancing ‘on the fly’.
 If you to contribute to the optimisation of the load-balancing, please leave a message on github!